ying-tang/help-documentation/_heat/using-ucd-ucdp.md

 **Note:** When connecting the UCDP server to IBM Bluemix Private Cloud, create an authentication realm that points to the Keystone server, and keep the **Use default orchestration engine** check box checked when configuring the realm.

-With the connection established, you can now deploy applications to IBM Bluemix Private Cloud within IBM UrbanCode Deploy and IBM UrbanCode Deploy with Patterns.
+With the connection established, you can now deploy applications to IBM Bluemix Private Cloud within IBM Urban Code Deploy and IBM Urban Code Deploy with Patterns.

 **Note:** If you use an image that has a period (.) in the image name, update the VM name created in Blueprint in the Properties field to remove the period (.).
 Otherwise, the name of the VM created will contain a period (.) by default, which causes software deployment to fail.

-For more information about IBM Bluemix Private Cloud and UCD, watch [this video](https://developer.ibm.com/urbancode/videos/deploy-your-apps-with-ibm-bluebox-ibm-urbancode-deploy/) about deploying your applications with IBM Bluemix & IBM UrbanCode Deploy.
+For more information about IBM Bluemix Private Cloud and UCD, watch [this video](https://developer.ibm.com/urbancode/videos/deploy-your-apps-with-ibm-bluebox-ibm-urbancode-deploy/) about deploying your applications with IBM Bluemix & IBM Urban Code Deploy.